 Ikenotaira Onsen Ski Resort: About

 The far left of the mountain (Alpenblick side) tends to be much quieter with no ropes and plenty of scope for in the trees and/or under the lifts action.
-Ikenotaira Onsen Ski Area also has what the resort boasts as, ‘Japan’s premier snowboard park’ (see video) which was put together by a local pro snowboarder.
+The ski area in Ikenotaira also has what the resort boasts as, ‘Japan’s premier snowboard park’ (see video) which was put together by a local pro snowboarder.
+Park rats will love the updates for 2017/18 season (see below).
 A large childrens play area, retreat and ski school is adjacent to main ticket office.

 Ikenotaira Onsen Ski Resort: Resort Stats